 How do I get approval for an elective not on the list?

 If there is a class you wish to take that is 3000-level or above, you may write the HR coordinator an email with the attached course description and describe how it will improve your knowledge and skills in Human Resources.
 If we need more information, we will ask you to send a copy of the syllabus for the class to the HR coordinator.
 Your choice will either be approved, or we will ask you to pick another subject with more relevance to HR.

 Contact Susan Drahos (the Psychology Undergraduate Advisor) (firstname.lastname@example.org) to sign up.
 Ms. Drahos will help you determine if you have enough credit hours remaining to your degree to complete the program successfully.

 Sign up as soon as possible once you have completed your general education requirements and have declared a major.

-You must be on our list of students pursuing the certificate prior to taking your elective, as the elective must be pre-approved by the HR Certificate Coordinator, Dr. Sherry Schneider (email@example.com).
-If you are not on our list, the Certificate will not be listed on your transcript.
-Also, if you are signed up, we will be able to email you with potential choices for electives, or with extracurricular activities related to Human Resource Management that you may be interested in attending.
+You must be signed up for the certificate prior to taking your elective, as the elective must be pre-approved by the Certificate Coordinator.
+If you are not signed up, the Certificate will not be listed on your transcript.

 What if I sign up and then do not complete the five classes?